Choose the Commercial Insurance Policy Your Business Deserves

 - Expenses relating to out-of-court settlements, litigation, and judgments awarded by courts that you are legally liable for

-There are also some situations in which you would not protected by business liability insurance:
+Some situations in which you would not be protected by Commercial General Liability insurance:

 - Employees sustaining injuries from being hurt on the job